Real-time Scattering in \phi^4 Theory using Matrix Product States: Abstract

 \section{Abstract}

-We investigate the critical behavior and real-time scattering dynamics of the interacting $\phi^4$ quantum field theory in $(1+1)$ dimensions using uniform matrix product states and the time-dependent variational principle.
-A finite-entanglement scaling analysis at $\lambda = 0.8$ bounds the critical mass-squared to $\mu_c^2 \in [-0.3190,-0.3185]$ and provides a quantitative map of the symmetric, near-critical, weakly broken, and deeply broken regimes.
-Using these ground states as asymptotic vacua, we simulate two-particle collisions in a sandwich geometry and extract the elastic scattering probability $P_{11\to 11}(E)$ and Wigner time delay $\Delta t(E)$ following the prescription of Jha \emph{et al.}~\cite{Jha2025-IFT-MPS}.
-We find strongly inelastic scattering in the symmetric phase ($P_{11\to 11} \simeq 0.63$, $\Delta t \simeq -180$ for $\mu^2 = 0.2$), almost perfectly elastic collisions in the spontaneously broken phase ($P_{11\to 11} \simeq 0.998$, $\Delta t \simeq -270$ for $\mu^2=-0.2$ and $P_{11\to 11} \simeq 1$, $\Delta t \simeq -177.781$ for $\mu^2=-0.5$), and a breakdown of the sandwich evolution precisely at the critical coupling, which provides a dynamical signature of the quantum critical point.
-These results demonstrate that TDVP-based uniform matrix product states can probe nonperturbative scattering and critical dynamics in lattice $\phi^4$ theory with controlled entanglement truncation.
+We investigate the critical behavior and real-time scattering dynamics of the interacting $\phi^4$ quantum field theory in (1+1)-dimensions using uniform matrix product states (uMPS) and the time-dependent variational principle (TDVP).
+A finite-entanglement scaling analysis at $\lambda = 0.8$ bounds the critical mass-squared to $\mu_c^2 \in ]-0.2595,-0.2594[$ and provides a quantitative map of the symmetric, near-critical, and spontaneously broken regimes.
+Using these ground states as asymptotic vacua, we simulate two-particle collisions in a sandwich geometry and extract the elastic scattering probability $P_{11\to 11}(E)$ and Wigner time delay $\Delta t(E)$ using a sandwich geometry protocol.
+We find strongly inelastic scattering in the symmetric phase ($P_{11\to 11} \simeq 0.712$, $\Delta t \simeq -158$ for $\mu^2 = +0.2$) and almost perfectly elastic collisions in the spontaneously broken phase ($P_{11\to 11} \simeq 1$, $\Delta t \simeq -108$ for $\mu^2=-0.1$ and $P_{11\to 11} \simeq 1$, $\Delta t \simeq -177.781$ for $\mu^2=-0.5$).
+Crucially, the scattering protocol exhibits a distinctive divergence near the critical coupling; we show that this behavior serves as a dynamical signature of the quantum critical point, arising directly from the closing of the mass gap.
+These results demonstrate that TDVP-based uMPS can effectively probe nonperturbative scattering and critical dynamics in lattice field theories with controlled entanglement truncation.